FAQ for 2014 NY State Summer Young Writers Institute

-Please plan to arrive at the Young Writers Institute Registration Table on the second floor of Case College Center on Wednesday, June 26, between 3 and 5 p.m.
+Please plan to arrive at the Young Writers Institute Registration Table on Wednesday, July 2nd, between 3:00 p.m. and 5:00 p.m. in Case College Center on the 2nd floor.
 At registration you will receive a packet that will include a daily schedule and other valuable program information.
 You will also receive your room key and a Photo ID.
-Your Photo ID also serves as your dining hall meal card.
-Check-out is by 11 a.m. on Saturday, July 6.
+Your Photo ID also serves as your Dining Hall Meal Card.
+Check-out is by 11:00 a.m. on Saturday, July 12th.

 Resident Assistants will be present on opening day to show you where your residence hall is and to help you get settled.
-Young Writers Institute students live together in a single residential hall, which will not be air-conditioned.
-If possible, it's recommended you bring a small fan.
+Young Writers students live together in a residential hall, which is air-conditioned.
 The Resident Assistants will live with you on the same floor.
 Each student will be assigned to a single or double room equipped with a bed, desk, chair, and dresser.
-We supply the following linens: one large bath towel, pillow, pillow case, two sheets, and a thermal blanket.
+We supply the following linens: one large bath towel, a light weight thermal blanket, pillow and pillow case.
+Students are responsible for supplying their own extra-long fitted sheets and extra-long top sheets.
 If feasible, it is recommended you bring a wash cloth, heavy blanket, comforter, or sleeping bag.

-All meals will be served to the campus community in the Murray-Aikins Dining Hall.
+All meals will be served to the campus community in the Murray-Aikens Dining Hall.
 You will find a large assortment of foods, hot and cold entrees including vegetarian, vegan and gluten-free selections at every meal.
-Cooking in residence-hall rooms is prohibited.
+Cooking in residence hall rooms is prohibited.

-Classes begin on Thursday, June 27.
+Classes begin on Thursday, July 3rd.
 A daily schedule of classes and other activities will be provided in your packet of information when you check-in at registration.
-Classes will be held on July 4.
-On Sunday, June 30 there will be a field trip to the Great Escape & Splashwater Kingdom amusement park.
-The cost for admission is included in the Institute's tuition.
+Classes will be held on July 4th.
+On Sunday, July 6th there will be a field trip to The Great Escape & Splashwater Kingdom amusement park.
+The cost for admission is included in the Institute’s tuition.

 Yes.
 Program participants have access to an indoor pool, racquetball courts, and workout, fitness and weight rooms.
 Tennis courts are available on a court-available basis.